Support for trans employees: A guide for employees and managers

 - TranssexualFootnote 1

-- Someone whose gender identity is not the same as their birth biological sex (see below for definitions of biological sex and gender identity).
+- Someone whose gender identity is not the same as their sex assigned at birth.
 Trans people may, through surgeries and hormone treatments, transition male to female or female to male.
 While there are no accurate statistics, it is estimated that 1 in 11,900 males and 1 in 30,400 females identify as transsexual.
 These stats likely underrepresent the number of transsexual individuals, since so many keep their identities secret.

 Note: The dated, medicalized term can be seen as derogatory by some and its use is recommended only where a person identifies as such.
 The preferred default term would be "transgender" (or "trans").